soft-matter-theory-at-icmab-csic/solvents_for_VMD/DMF/readme.md

 * A key selection which will occur once in each solvent residue: name N

-* The side length of the box (should be taken from the equilibration's periodic cell: 19.9318459482
+* The side length of the box (taken from the equilibration's periodic cell): 19.9318459482